tdsh/git-dump-commit/README.md

 Contents
 ----

 A Python script to extract and dump all the git commits from your current directory which should be a Git repository.
+It supports Python 3 only.

 Usage